 - Any new NBA, NHL and MLS franchises that open in or move to Maryland

 Online sportsbooks in Maryland will also need a Class A license.
-Major established brands include the likes of DraftKings and FanDuel, which financially backed MD legalization efforts.
+Major established brands include the likes of DraftKings Sportsbook and FanDuel Sportsbook, which financially backed MD legalization efforts.
 However, the newly established Sports Wagering Application Review Commission (SWARC) will need to first assure minority participation.
 In all, the state could issue 60 online licenses.

 Additionally, Class B licenses can be issued to the following facilities: